 Question: If you use print-on-demand, doesn’t that mean that bookstores will not carry my book?

 Answer: Bookstores can carry our books.
 Our books are available through the Ingram catalog.

 Something to keep in mind, most small press houses don’t distribute widely to bookstores.
 In fact, some friends at another publisher (a traditional model) tell us that their sales to independent bookstores are only about 12% of their total sales.

 Note – if having your books distributed widely to bookstores is your primary concern, we are probably not the best publisher for you!
 The bookstore market is still predominantly served by the large legacy publishing houses.

-Question: What’s with the free books on Booktrope.com?
+Question: What’s with the free books we see you giving away?

 Answer: We believe that having people read a book, sells the book.
-As a result, almost all of our books are available to read for free, while on our website.
-NOTE this is not a download, readers must be on the site to read.
-This allows us to maintain a database of our users, in order to better leverage marketing opportunities.
+As a result, almost all of our books are available to read for free at one time or another, in a variety of formats and situations.
 Some data is below (including the direct words of Neil Gaiman and Cory Doctorow) to better explain our position.

 But first – an exercise:

 - Do you borrow or loan friends books?